-- work with RICS as the leading professional body for valuers with a view to developing their norms and standards to assist valuers in building in due recognition of energy efficiency; - in the light of these developing norms, to test against some pilot portfolios of social housing providers; and - work with stakeholder groups with a view to gaining their support for changes which would facilitate more engagement with energy efficiency investments.
+• work with the RICS (Royal Institution of Chartered Surveyors) as the leading property profession for valuers with a view to developing their norms and standards to assist valuers in building in due recognition of energy efficiency;

+• in the light of these developing norms, to test against some pilot portfolios of social housing providers; and;

+• work with stakeholder groups with a view to gaining their support for changes which would facilitate more engagement with energy efficiency investments.

 A key part of the delivery of these objectives was dependent on working with the chosen professional body.
-It was identified that RICS, the only truly global valuation professional body, was critical to successful delivery.
-Although there are many valuation professional bodies, RICS has not only the largest number of members, but also the greatest regulatory control over them.
-What's more, RICS is a core member of the International Valuation Standards Council (IVSC) and works to develop standards which it then places into a regulatory framework that qualified valuers must adhere to.
-Importantly, whilst the framework (known as the Red Book) sets down the global processes and valuation consideration, RICS produces practice guidance (Guidance Notes) and research papers (Insight Papers) which support valuers' understanding of best and emerging practices respectively.
+It was identified that the RICS, which is the only truly global valuation professional body, and a member of the project consortium was critical to successful delivery.
+Although there are many valuation professional bodies, the RICS has, not only the largest in membership, but with the greatest regulatory control over members.
+It is, therefore, the most influential.
+RICS is a core member of the International Valuation Standards Council (IVSC) and works with it in developing standards which it then places into a regulatory framework to which qualified valuers must adhere.
+Importantly, whilst the framework (known as the Red Book) sets down the global processes and valuation consideration, RICS produces practice guidance (Guidance Notes) and research papers (Insight Papers) which support valuers' understanding of best and emerging practice respectively.

-To achieve REVALUE's objectives it was recognised that the team needed to interface, with a range of stakeholder clients who instruct valuers, as well as the valuers themselves.
+To achieve REVALUE's objectives it was recognised that the Team needed to interface, with a range of stakeholder clients who instruct valuers and with valuers themselves.
 The role of the valuer has always been recognised as one in which they work to clients' instructions.
-During the early stages of the project, it was confirmed that in most cases, valuers across a range of European countries (Michl et al., 2016) were seldom instructed to consider energy or indeed any other factors related to the sustainability agenda.
+It was therefore pertinent to this project that during the early stages it was confirmed that in most cases, valuers across a range of European countries (Michl et al., 2016) were seldom instructed to consider energy or indeed any other considerations related to the sustainability agenda.

-Therefore, the project team worked closely with clients and RICS, to help support a trajectory towards closer understanding and integration of energy efficiency within the valuation process.
+Therefore, the Project Team have, throughout, worked closely with clients and RICS, to help support a trajectory towards closer understanding and integration of energy efficiency within the valuation process.

-The overall intention was that the outputs to the project would:
+The intention overall was that the outputs to the project would:

-- reduce uncertainty by adding clarity to valuation norms and standards by enabling a link to be made between energy efficiency and value; - increase investor confidence by allowing banks and investors to realise value gains by the recognition of energy efficiency in the book value of their portfolios; - enhance trust in valuation by mandated standards that are acceptable to the market; clarify the link between energy certification and value;
+• reduce uncertainty by adding clarity to valuation norms and standards by enabling a link to be made between EE and value;

+• increase investor confidence by allowing banks and investors to realise value gains by the recognition of energy efficiency in the book value of their portfolios;

+- enhance trust in valuation by mandated standards that are acceptable to the market; and - clarify the link between energy certification and value;